dkaslovsky/textnote/README.md

 ```
 $ textnote archive -x
 ```
-This is the intended mode of operation as it is desirable to cleanup notes into archives but must be intentionally enabled with `-x` for safety.
+This is the intended mode of operation, as it is desirable to "clean up" notes into archives, but must be intentionally enabled with `-x` for safety.
-To cleanup *after* archives have been generated, rerun the `archive` command with the `-x` flag as well as the `-n` flag to prevent duplicating the archive content:
+To "clean up" *after* archives have been generated, rerun the `archive` command with the `-x` flag as well as the `-n` flag to prevent duplicating the archive content:
 ```
 $ textnote archive -x -n
 ```